Terry Palmer (footballer)

-Terry Palmer (born 26 November 1972 in Dublin) is an Irish retired soccer player who played in the League of Ireland during the 1990s and 2000s.
+Terry Palmer (born 26 November 1972) is an Irish retired soccer player who played in the League of Ireland during the 1990s and 2000s.

+Career

-He made his League of Ireland debut for University College Dublin A.F.C. on 27 January 1991and played for the club for seven seasons.
+He made his League of Ireland debut for UCD on 27 January 1991and played for the club for seven seasons.
 He scored a dream goal in the final of the Leinster Senior Cup (association football) in February 1995.

 He then transferred to Shamrock Rovers in 1998.
 He was the clubs Player of the Year in the 1999–2000 season.
 He made a total of 4 appearances in Europe for the Hoops in the 2003 UEFA Intertoto Cup, before being released in 2004.
 For the 2000-01 League of Ireland and 2001-02 League of Ireland seasons Palmer was ever present.

 He spent his final season in League of Ireland football at Bohemians making his debut at the Waterford Regional Sports Centre on 8 April.
 He retired at the end of the 2005 League of Ireland season.

-Always a Rovers fan Palmer can be seen these days at most games.